Quansight/dof/README.md

 # Dept. of Forestry

 Goal of this demo project is to showcase:
-* using rattler to build conda environments
+* using rattler to build conda environments across different platforms
-* locking environments
-* solving environments across platforms locally
+* checkpointing environments
-* pushing/pulling environments with a remote repo
+* pushing/pulling environments (at certain checkpoints)

 ## Dev env